Checkmk/checkmk/README.md

-Please have a look at the [official handbook](https://mathias-kettner.com/cms_introduction.html) on how to get started with Check\_MK.
+Please have a look at the [official handbook](https://mathias-kettner.com/cms_introduction.html) on how to get started with Checkmk.

 ## Building on your own packages

-It is highly recommended to use the prebuilt Check\_MK packages we [provide](https://mathias-kettner.com/download.php).
+It is highly recommended to use the prebuilt Checkmk packages we [provide](https://mathias-kettner.com/download.php).
 But if you really want to build your own packages, you either need to download the source packages from our website or check out the [Git